-If the student is absent in a third course, the student will receive an incomplete for that clinical course and is not eligible for an alternative clinical assignment.
+If the student has an excused absence in a third course, the student will receive an incomplete for that clinical course and is not eligible for an alternative clinical assignment.
 The missed clinical time must be completed during the next remediation period (BSN) or the next time the course is offered on the curriculum calendar based on space availability (ABSN).